-Four Surprising Moments in the Compass Coffee Lawsuit - Washingtonian
+4 Surprising Moments in the Compass Coffee Lawsuit - Washingtonian

-News hit earlier this week that Compass Coffee co-founder Harrison Suarez filed a lawsuit Monday against his former business partner, friend, and fellow Marine Michael Haft.
-In the complaint filed in federal court, Suarez names Michael Haft, his father, Robert Haft, and Compass Coffee LLC and alleges five counts, including RICO violations, fraud, and breach of contract by various combinations of the parties.
+News hit earlier this week that Compass Coffee cofounder Harrison Suarez filed a lawsuit Monday against his former business partner, friend, and fellow Marine Michael Haft.
+In the complaint filed in federal court, Suarez names Michael Haft; his father, Robert Haft; and Compass Coffee and alleges five counts, including RICO violations, fraud, and breach of contract by various combinations of the parties.

 Suarez and Michael Haft, who met while studying at Washington University in St. Louis and bonded through serving in the Marine Corps together, originally opened their first Compass Coffee location in Shaw in 2014.
 As the Compass Coffee website reads, the two discovered a common interest “after years of drinking terrible coffee on deployment.”

-Throughout Suarez’s complaint, his attorneys from the DC office of Ali & Lockwood LLP allege the Hafts misrepresented that Suarez equally shared ownership of Compass Coffee with Michael Haft since the first operating agreement, when in retrospect he believes he never did.
+Throughout Suarez’s complaint, his attorneys from the DC office of Ali & Lockwood allege the Hafts misrepresented that Suarez equally shared ownership of Compass Coffee with Michael Haft since the first operating agreement, when in retrospect he believes he never did.
 Suarez also recounts his termination from Compass Coffee in summer 2021.

-In an emailed statement to Washingtonian, Michael Haft wrote of Suarez’s allegations, “all of his claims are utterly untrue.”
+In an emailed statement to Washingtonian, Michael Haft wrote of Suarez’s allegations that “all of his claims are utterly untrue.”
 He continued:

 As the pandemic disrupted our lives a few years ago, Harrison began experiencing more severe behavioral health challenges.
 Unfortunately, this led to a series of accusations and threats directed at me and my family — the same family who welcomed him into our home, supported him financially, and treated him as one of our own.
 His accusations have only intensified over time, and while Harrison has not been involved with the business for several years, I have done my best to navigate these challenges in private.
 I have made many offers to settle these matters amicably, and I will continue to pursue a meaningful path of settlement in the hopes of finding resolution.